FreyrYggdrasil/multigdrive/README.md

 # multigdrive
-Scripts to enable running multiple Google Drive instances on Windows 10
+Instructions and scripts to enable running multiple Google Drive instances simultaneously on Windows 10

 # steps
 1) Create a new Windows 10 user, nomal account